WPChill/decode-lite/src/custom-css.md

+---
-# Helpful Custom CSS entries
+title: Helpful Custom CSS entries
+template: custom-css.hbs
+---

 *A collection of CSS snippets that anyone can use in Jetpack's Custom CSS feature.
 [Download Jetpack](http://jetpack.me/install/) | [Get Help](http://jetpack.me/support/custom-css/)*

 ### Change the size of the header image: